 Fans of LOTR don’t want to miss this!
 During this half-day tour, you will visit multiple LOTR film locations around Queenstown and Glenorchy.
 Meanwhile, you will learn about the landscapes and their place in movie history from your guide.
 A morning or afternoon picnic is provided together with your transfer from central Queenstown.
 Some of the locations you will visit include:

 Misty Mountains – The Fellowship of the Ring Misty Mountains were filmed in the mountains around Glenorchy.

 Ithilien Camp – A small fire pit shows where Frodo, Sam and Gollum sat while eating the rabbit.

 Isengard – With some imagination, you can see Isengard in the valley from the Isengard lookout.

 Forest of Fangorn – When you’re at Isengard, look to your right into the forest where the Forest of Fangorn is.

-Of course it is also possible to visit these location by yourself.
+Of course it is also possible to visit these locations by yourself.
 However, they are not very easy to find.
-Going with this organized tour is not only more fun, but also less stress to find the exact spots.
+Going with this organized tour is not only more fun but also less stressful to find the exact spots.
 Also, you will learn so much about the area and filming location from your guide!

 Hike the Routeburn Track